The Wiri Maintenance and Stabling Facility

-A site at the old Winstone Quarry in Wiri is being developed to become the maintenance depot for the new electric trains for Auckland.
-The picture below is an artist's impression of the facility.
+A site at the old Winstone Quarry in Wiri is being developed to become the maintenance and stabling facility.

 Earthworks and construction are underway and completion of the depot is expected in mid 2013.